-Suitability zones for grass-finished beef production on known pasture and grassland areas on the islands of Maui, Moloka'i, and Lana'i were established using GIS layers including land-cover, rainfall, and elevation data, along with field knowledge of forage species distribution.
-"Pasture," "Grassland," and "Cultivated" cover types were derived from the National Oceanic and Atmospheric Administration's Coastal Change Analysis Program (C-CAP) Regional Land Cover (2006), which is a raster GIS map dataset with the most recent landcover data for the state.
-"Pasture" and "Grassland" are the two land-cover types most suited for either forage production or grazing, while "Cultivated" land has potential for grazing if it is abandoned or not used for the production of other agricultural goods.
+Suitability zones for grass-finished beef production on known pasture and grassland areas on the island of Kaua'i were established using GIS layers including land-cover, rainfall, and elevation data, along with field knowledge of forage species distribution.
+"Pasture," "Grassland," and "Cultivated" cover types were derived from the National Oceanic and Atmospheric Administration's Coastal Change Analysis Program (C-CAP) Regional Land Cover (2006), which is a raster GIS map dataset with the most recent land-cover data for the state.
+"Pasture" and "Grassland" are the two landcover types most suited for either forage production or grazing, while "Cultivated" land has potential for grazing if it is abandoned or not used for the production of other agricultural goods.
 Only abandoned "Cultivated" lands were used in map development.
 "Cultivated" areas that appeared abandoned or fallow based on aerial and roadside images found on Google Earth (Google Inc. 2014) were included in mapping pasturelands suitable for grass-finished beef.

-The main drivers for forage yield or quantity are moisture and temperature.
+The main drivers of forage yield or quantity are moisture and temperature.
 Plant-available moisture is a function of the amount of rainfall received, soil moisture storage, and evaporation and plant transpiration potential (commonly combined as evapotranspiration).
 On the one hand, the amount of precipitation received in a given location is a function of orographic factors including elevation, aspect, and prevailing winds.
 Combined, these factors help explain why our windward coastal lands receive more rainfall than the leeward lands.
 Among these factors, elevation is the most crucial, as it controls precipitation regardless of aspect and prevailing winds.
-On the other hand, while evapotranspiration (ET) is complex and a complete discussion on all the factors influencing it is beyond the scope of this publication, it is most strongly affected by temperature: as temperature decreases, so does evapotranspiration.
+On the other hand, while evapotranspiration (ET) is complex and a complete discussion of all the factors influencing it is beyond the scope of this publication, it is most strongly affected by temperature: as temperature decreases, so does evapotranspiration.
 The result is that an inch of rain is more effective for plant growth at 70°F than at 90°F because less water is lost to evapotranspiration.
 Temperature, in turn, is a function of elevation and declines on average by 3.5°F for every 1,000 ft. rise in elevation, an effect known as the lapse rate (Glickman 2000).
 Thus, elevation moderates both plant-available moisture and temperature through its influence on the amount of precipitation received and the evapotranspiration potential for a given location.
 Therefore, for this study the criteria selected to build the suitability zones were rainfall and elevation.
-Rainfall and elevation data of pasture and grassland cover types were used to distinguish between areas of high and low suitability for grass-finished beef production.
+Rainfall and elevation data of pasture and grassland cover types were used to distinguish between areas of high and low grass-finish suitability.

-In designing the criteria for quality grass-finished beef production suitability zones, elevation was subdivided into two categories: low elevation (LO), from sea level to 2,000 ft., and high elevation (HI), between 2,000 ft and 4,500 ft.
+In designing the criteria for quality grass-finishing production suitability zones, elevation was subdivided into two categories: low elevation (LO), from sea level to 2,000 ft., and high elevation (HI), between 2,000 ft. and 4,500 ft.
 Rainfall criteria, designated as WET and DRY categories, were nested within the elevation categories.
-The WET category was defined as greater than 50 inches per year for low elevation and greater than 30 inches per year for high elevation, the DRY category as less than 50 inches per year for low elevation and less than 30 inches per year for high elevation.
+The WET category was defined as greater than 50 inches per year for low elevation; the DRY category as less than 50 inches per year for high elevation; the DRY category was added to delineate the high-elevation and less than 30 inches per year for high elevation.
 A fifth category was added to delineate the high-elevation zone greater than 4,500 ft. with rainfall greater than 30 inches per year.
 See Table 1.